t-ski/rapidjs--components/README.md

 ## Concept

 The plug-in provides an abstraction wrapper around the [web components standard](https://www.webcomponents.org/introduction#specifications), thus inducing a simplified usage environment.
-Effectively, a valid web component represents an extension of the HTML element set.
-I.e. web components are to be used just like ordinary HTML elements.
+Effectively, a valid web component represents an extension of the *HTML* element set.
+I.e. web components are to be used just like ordinary *HTML* elements.

 ---

 ## Specific component directory

 Each component is to be organized in its own directory containing component related files.
-The directory name corresponds to the tag name the component is to be instanciated within web page markup, prefixed by the rapidJS component indicator ****.
+The directory name corresponds to the tag name the component is to be instanciated within web page markup, prefixed by the rapidJS component indicator `component-`.
 All component files inside of a component directory must be named just like the respective component directory.

 ## Markup file

-A file (.html) stating standard markup to compose the component's blackboxed interface.
+A file (*.html*) stating standard markup to compose the component's blackboxed interface.
 A component markup file is required in order to receive a working component.

 ### Slotted content